2023–24 South Pacific cyclone season: Seasonal summary

 The season began with the formation of Cyclone Lola on 19 October, thirteen days before the official start of the season.
 Three days later, it rapidly intensified into a Category 5 severe tropical cyclone on the Australian scale, making it the strongest pre-season cyclone in a South Pacific cyclone season since Cyclone Xavier in 2006.
 In November, Cyclone Mal would form, peak as a severe tropical cyclone, and impact Fiji before dissipating.
+With the latest intensification of Cyclone Mal into a severe cyclone, it marks the beginning of the longest streak of seasons without a severe tropical cyclone of such intensity in the satellite era until 2026, when Cyclone Vaianu intensified into a severe cyclone.
 On 2 December, the precursor disturbance to Cyclone Jasper would form before entering the Australian region a day later.

 After a significant lull in activity, Tropical Disturbance 04F formed on 25 January.
 After dissipating two days later, Tropical Low 06U entered the basin from the Australian region on 2 February and was designated as Tropical Disturbance 05F.
 After briefly exiting the basin, on 7 February, it re-entered the Australian region, becoming a tropical depression.
 After that, Nat formed along with Tropical Disturbance 07F and Tropical Cyclone Osai.
 After that, Tropical Disturbance 09F formed along with Tropical Depression 10F and Tropical Disturbance 11F.
 Tropical Disturbance 12F formed on 18 March and dissipated the next day.